AmruthPillai/Flutter-Todo/README.md

-# flutter_todo
+# Flutter-Todo

-A new Flutter project.
+An application written in Flutter & Dart to manage your todos and reminders.

 ## Getting Started